-The PAEE is a free, confidential support service you can access at any time.
+The EEAP is an immediate or short-term, confidential, no-cost professional counselling service that you can access at any time.

 Help is discreet and immediate.
 No one will know you are using the program, unless you tell them yourself.
 You are entitled to four hours of consultations with qualified staff specializing in psychology, social work, sexology, psychotherapy, and other practice areas.